Silvassa: Minor boy beheaded in human sacrifice ritual, body chopped into parts; three including juvenile held | Law-Order

 Silvassa: Minor boy beheaded in human sacrifice ritual, body chopped into parts; three including juvenile held

-A nine-year-old boy was kidnapped and decapitated as part of a human sacrifice ritual for getting money and later his body was chopped into pieces, Dadra and Nagar Haveli police said on Wednesday and added 100 personnel were involved in connecting the dots to crack the brutal crime.
+A nine-year-old boy was kidnapped and decapitated as part of a human sacrifice ritual in Dadra and Nagar Haveli district of the Union Territory and his body was chopped into pieces, police said on Wednesday.Police arrested two men and detained a teenage boy last week after the headless body of the boy, belonging to a tribal community, was found in the Damanganga canal near Vapi town in Valsad district of neighbouring Gujarat.

 - Country: